gdy-scu/FlightBERT_PP/README.md

 # Dataset

-In this repository, the example samples `/data/example_data.txt` are provided for facilitate quick start.
+In this repository, the example samples `/data/example_data.txt` are provided to facilitate quick start.
 The guidance about the example data can be found in `/data/README`.